 In 2011, Josh Reich, our Pastor of Preaching & Vision shared where Revolution has come from over the last 3 years since starting and where Revolution is heading.
 It is incredible to see what God has done since Revolution launched, growing us from a handful of people to several hundred.
 It is also exciting to see where Revolution is heading.

 Every organization, including the church, is centered around a central ideal, principal or vision.
 When people come to church they have some preconceived ideas of what that church should be about.
 At Revolution, we have a clear idea of what we are about and we are intentionally simple about it.
 Our reason for existence is to:

-Helping People Live the Life God has Called Them to Live
+Help People Live the Life God has Called Them to Live

 We believe there are four primary identities that all followers of Jesus and churches are called to live out.

 We are children of God who live for and care for each other as a family.

 God has always desired a people – an earthly family – who would live in such a way that the world would know what he is like.
 Jesus said that those who live in his ways and obey his Father are truly his family.
 Through Jesus we believe we are children of God and brothers and sisters with each other.
 As family we get to personally care for the needs of one another – both physically and spiritually.
 We disciple, nurture and hold each other accountable to this covenant life together.
 We do this through regular celebration gatherings and consistent involvement in a DNA group (Genesis 12:1 - 3; John 1:12 - 13; Romans 12:10 - 16.

 We are sent by God to restore all things to himself.